 In front of the temple, there are two lions sculptures crushing elephants underneath them.
 They are known as the Gajasinghas.
 An elephant is crushed by a lion while the elephant crushes a human under his trunk.
 It represents that pride (lion) subdues power (elephant) and power/pride ruins a human.

-Being a history lover, Konark definitely attracted me.
+As a history lover, the Konark sun temple definitely attracted me.
 Those who visit the Jagannath Dham in Puri should visit Konark as well.
 There aren’t many tourist destinations in Odisha so Jagannath Dham and Konark rank first and second respectively in top attractions of the state.